 Lastly, you can refer to the UX Project Checklist by Sovesove, which follows the RPECCGFDA (Research, Plan, Explore, Communicate, Create, Give Feedback, Finalise, Delight, Analyse) strategy for 100% productivity.
 And we bet you might have already known about the User Experience Wheel by Magnus Revang.

 Great Unique Content:

 Many digital marketing companies nowadays focus on content which doesn’t give their users a solution.
 This attitude of writing content will make your new and returning customers go to someone else.
 To avoid this situation, you might want to follow the 10X Content strategy, which was created by Rand Fishkin of Moz.
-He presented his strategy in the Whiteboard Friday on May 22nd 2015.
+He presented his strategy on the Whiteboard Friday on May 22nd, 2015.

 According to Rand,

 I first used the term “10x content” in the Whiteboard Friday video, Why Good Unique Content Needs to Die.
 It refers to content that is 10 times better than the best result that can currently be found in the search results for a given keyword phrase or topic.